eduardoposadas/Increasevol/README.md

 ```

 ## Installation
-It has been tested only on Ubuntu 22.04, but it should run on any current Linux distribution.
+It has been tested only on Ubuntu 24.04 and 22.04, but it should run on any current Linux distribution.

 In Ubuntu just copy the Python code [file](increasevol.py), give it run permissions and run it.
 Of course, it is necessary to have ffmpeg and ffprobe installed.
 Just run the following command in a terminal:
 ```